ig3/srf-scheduler/README.md

 number of cards due plus the average number of new cards per day) multiplied by the average time per card.

+The number of reviews between new cards is set to the predicted number of reviews in the next 24 hours divided by the recent average number of new cards per day.
+The predicted number of reviews is the number of cards due in the next 24 hours multiplied by the recent average number of reviews per day per card.
+This excludes reviews of new cards that may be presented, so it should always be possible to view at least the recent average number of new cards.

-The number of reviews between new cards is adjusted according to the ratio of average study time to target study time per day, the recent average time per review, the target study time per day and the recent average number of new cards per day.
+The number of reviews between new cards is then adjusted according to the different between recent average study time per day and the target study time (config.studyTimeTarget).
+The sensitivity to this difference is config.studyTimeErrorSensitivity.
+The number of reviews between new cards will be reduced when study time is lower and increased when it is higer.

-The average study time is a linear average of actual study time per day over tha past 7 days of study.

-The average time per review is the average of the last 1000 reviews.

-The average new cards per day is a linear average of new cards per day over the past 14 days (336 hours) of study.
-This is a sliding window ending at the current time, not calendar days.
+These heuristics have been developed to provide a reasonably stable study time per day, reasonably close to the target study time.
+At least in my own study, they work well enough.

+Despite all this, it is always possible to study more cards if one wishes.
+They Study button on the home page will provide either a due card or a new card to study, regardless of recent or predicted study time or the number of new cards already seen.

 ### review card selection